stonstad/Stellar.Benchmarks/README.md

  ## FastDB Large Record Serilalization and Parallelism

- When large records are stored, which is a typical use case for serialized object graphs, compression and encryption become computationally expensive.
-This benchmark stores a large body of lorem ipsum text with and without encryption or compression.
-Enabling both compression and encryption decreases throughput signficantly.
-By offloading this work to threads, the performance in FastDB (138K vs 140K Op/s) is nearly the same as writing unencrypted uncompressed storage.
+When dealing with large records, which is often the case with serialized object graphs, the computational cost of compression and encryption can be substantial.
+In this benchmark, a significant amount of Lorem Ipsum text is stored both with and without encryption or compression.
+Enabling both compression and encryption markedly reduces throughput.
+However, by distributing this workload across threads, FastDB achieves nearly the same performance as writing unencrypted and uncompressed storage.

  Method                           | Product | Op/s      | FileSize |
 --------------------------------- |-------- |----------:|---------:|